-For dwellings, you will not need planning permission for most types of internal alterations unless your property is a listed building.
+For dwellings, you won't need planning permission for most types of internal alterations unless your property is a listed building.
 Alterations to flats will usually require planning permission.

 To check if the building work you have in mind can be carried out without the need for planning permission read the general guidance on the national Planning Portal.
-Here you will find several mini guides for specific projects, including if you are thinking of working from home and there are easy to use interactive houses.
+Here you'll find several mini guides for specific projects, including if you're thinking of working from home or putting up a satellite dish.
+There are easy to use interactive houses.

-Some areas of Broadland District Council are part of the Broads Authority Executive Area.
+Some areas of Broadland's District are part of the Broads Authority Executive Area.
 You can check using the Broads Authority boundary map whether the site you are interested in comes within their jurisdiction.
-If it does, you will need to contact the Broads Authority for planning advice and permission using the details below.
+If it does, you'll need to contact the Broads Authority for planning advice and permission using the details below.